yukimatsuno/credit-default-analysis/README.md

 It is designed both as a **data science learning project** and as a **data-engineering–oriented pipeline** example.

+# 🔭 Future Work (Data Engineering Focus)

+To further demonstrate advanced data engineering skills and extend this project, consider the following enhancements:

+- **Streaming Ingestion:** Upgrade the batch pipeline to support real-time data ingestion using Apache Kafka or Google Pub/Sub.
+- **Orchestration:** Migrate cron-based scheduling to a workflow orchestrator (e.g., Apache Airflow, Cloud Composer) for better monitoring and dependency management.
+- **Data Lake Integration:** Store raw and processed data in a cloud data lake (e.g., Google Cloud Storage, AWS S3) for scalable, cost-effective storage and versioning.
+- **Automated Data Quality Checks:** Integrate tools like Great Expectations or custom validation scripts to ensure data integrity before loading to SQL.
+- **CI/CD for Data Pipelines:** Implement automated testing and deployment for pipeline scripts using GitHub Actions or Cloud Build.
+- **Advanced Analytics:** Expand EDA to include feature selection, model training, and automated reporting/notebook generation.
+- **Monitoring & Alerting:** Add logging, monitoring, and alerting (e.g., Stackdriver, Prometheus) for pipeline health and data anomalies.
+- **Infrastructure as Code:** Use Terraform or Deployment Manager to provision and manage cloud resources reproducibly.

+> **These improvements will further showcase your readiness for modern data engineering roles and your ability to design robust, scalable, and production-grade data systems.**

 ---

 # 🚀 Project Overview